10 Warning Signs That Your Content Creation System Sucks

 Let’s find out how good (or ugly) your system really is.

-What you really want is to create content that continues to bring in subscribers long after you hit the publish button.
-It’s not just about setting up some robot to do your work; it’s about writing content that has legs.
+It’s not just about setting up some AI agent to do your work… But about writing content that has legs.
 Think of it like planting a tree — once it’s there, it keeps growing and bearing fruit.

 That’s why each week I dedicate some time to writing articles that will pay dividends for years to come.